denten/denten.github.io/_pages/about.md

 ## Short Bio (50 words):

-> Dennis Yi Tenen is an associate professor of English and comparative literature at Columbia University, where he also co-directs the Center for Comparative Media.
-His recent publications include Literary Theory for Robots (Norton, 2024).
+> Dennis Yi Tenen is an associate professor of English and comparative literature at Columbia University, where he also directs the [Narrative Intelligence Lab][12].
+His recent publications include *Literary Theory for Robots* (Norton, 2024).
 He lives, writes, and codes in New York City.

 ## Longer Bio (175 words):

 >  Dennis Yi Tenen is an associate professor of English at Columbia University, where he also
-> co-directs the [Center for Comparative Media][12].
+> co-directs the [Narrative Intelligence Lab][12].
 His research happens at the intersection of
 > people, text, and technology.
 A long-time affiliate of Columbia’s Data Science Institute,
 > formerly a Microsoft engineer in the Windows group and fellow at the Berkman Center for
 > Internet and Society, his code runs on personal computers worldwide.